tarhanefe/tarhanefe.github.io/_pages/about.md

 ><img src="https://github.com/tarhanefe/bilkent-cs115-labs/assets/73281981/353e59fa-4cf5-4be5-b62f-afa383f3fdcd" alt="Bilkent University Logo" width = "200" /></p>
 >
 >I graduated from the Electrical and Electronics Engineering Department at Bilkent University with a **GPA of 3.95/4.0**, ranking **2<sup>nd</sup>** among 220 students in the cohort of 2024.
 Throughout my undergraduate education, I developed skills in Machine Learning, Deep Learning, and Signal Processing methods for images and signals.
+>**Research and Experience**
+>- Joined to ICONLAB for a year and researched topics related to deep learning applications in medical imagining, focusing on x-ray images and MRI.
+>- Conducted research on visible light positioning (VLP) under the presence of intelligent reflective surfaces (IRS) with Prof. Dr. Sinan Gezici for 1.5 years.
 >
 >**Clubs and Societies**
 >- Social Awareness Projects: Joined educative activities with children from underdeveloped schools in Ankara for 1 year.